lethain/staff-eng/src/stories/michelle-bu.md

 With Radar, we built a brand new product from scratch, making thoughtful tradeoffs about what to build and what we could safely descope in order to get something out to users as soon as possible.
 When we launched in October 2016, it was one of the smoothest product launches we’d ever had.
 It’s since become a very successful product.

-With Elements, I built out the infrastructure and the initial Card Elements API from scratch in 3 months -- this was only possible because we did extensive dogfooding.
+With Stripe Elements, I built out the infrastructure, designed the initial Card Elements API from scratch, and shipped to production in under 3 months -- this was only possible because we did extensive dogfooding.
 While building Elements, I created three tiny e-commerce stores with different design frameworks and designs (of varying quality) to test the limits of its customization APIs.
-Since then, dozens of engineers have successfully developed in the codebase, it’s the home of the new Stripe Checkout, and most importantly, we’ve only had a few regrets about its original API design.
+Since then, dozens of engineers have successfully developed in the codebase, it’s the home of the new Stripe Checkout, and most importantly, we’ve had very few regrets about its original API design.
+Breaking API changes are always to be expected as an API product expands and we learn more about how developers use them in practice.
+We did a good job validating our initial API design to avoid these breaking changes while still shipping rapidly.

-Some documentation I wrote while building out Elements, which involved a ton of IFRAME-shenanigans -- I found that telling a story works really well:
+In making sure new engineers could onboard onto a pretty complex product that involved a ton of IFRAME-shenanigans, I wrote a lot of documentation.
+I found that telling a story worked really well for teaching folks why things needed to be the way they were:

 ![alt_text](/static/michelle-bu/Michelle-Bu8.png "image_tooltip")